It’s interesting, (that’s a kind word for it) to take a walk with me, but will you walk with me. I have something important to share with you.

 Like I said already, everything fascinates me.
 Look at the burl on this tree.
 It was huge.
 I had to get a closer look.
 It was sooooo beautiful.
 Thank you, God for beautiful gnarly knots on trees.
 It was crawling with bugs.
-I wanted to capture the bugs but there was so many of them it kinda gave me the hee-bee-gee-bees!
-Sorry!
-I didn’t get close enough.
+I wanted to capture the bug.
+Then I noticed they where tons of them.
+It kinda gave me the hee-bee-gee-bees!

 It is so beautiful the way a vine, twists and wraps and grows while climbing a tree.
 So beautiful.
 I am in awe of God’s beautiful creation.

 The trail takes us along a river with boardwalks that lean out into the water.
-I linger drinking in the sounds, cardinals chirping.
-Crows cawing.
+I had to linger drinking in the sounds, water cascading over slippery rocks, cardinals chirping and grows cawing.
 The smell of leaves burning nearby.
-A nearby waterfall.
-Wow!
-So beautiful.

-I have the camera.
 Wayne is a better photographer so he is the one that usually has it.
 I’m drinking in the beauty when I discover Wayne is gone.
-So I back track a little ways around a bend and I found Wayne.
+So I back track a little ways around a bend and there was Wayne.
 And I’m so glad that I was the one with the camera.

 He’s shoving on this huge boulder like he’s gonna move it or something.
-I know he’s setting me up for a joke, so of course I ask, “What are you doing?”
+I know he’s setting me up for a joke, so I play along, “What are you doing?”

 Wayne loves me that much.